antelope island state park

 Mule deer and California bighorn sheep are the other large herbivores on the island.
 Predators include coyotes, badgers, bobcats and numerous birds of prey such as owls, hawks and falcons.

-The rate for educational groups, whether as a guided tour or conducting self-guided activities is $1 per person with advanced reservations.
+The rate for educational groups is $1 per person with advanced reservations.
 Reservations must be made at least one week in advance (sooner is recommended to ensure availability).
 Schools arriving without a reservation may be charge the regular commercial group rate of $3 per person.

 Reservations are required for these field trips and should be made at least one week in advance, however earlier reservations will help ensure you get the date you would like.